festim-dev/FESTIM/docs/source/fellowship.rst

    :color: light

    In some cases, fellowship projects may contribute to ongoing research and lead to collaboration or publication, depending on the project.

+.. admonition:: Still have questions?
+   :class: info

+   If you have further questions about the programme, or would like to discuss whether your project is a good fit before applying, please contact:

+   - James Dark: darkj385@mit.edu
+   - Rémi Delaporte-Mathurin: remidm@mit.edu